 When: Thursday, October 6, 9:00 a.m. – 4:00 p.m.

 Where: Hotel Zetta (less than two block from Moscone Center)

-What to look for in Sales Enablement integration with Salesforce.
-Perhaps the most important component of your Sales Enablement solution is how well it interfaces and integrates with the sales rep’s most common business tool—Salesforce.
+- What to look for in sales enablement integrations with Salesforce.
+Perhaps the most important component of your sales enablement solution is how well it interfaces and integrates with the sales rep’s most common business tool — Salesforce.
 There are a multitude of nuances to consider when integrating, so I wanted to call out some of the most important items:

 Stop by and say hi, ask questions, and try to win that hover board!